iamdudeman/vile/docs/DesignDocument.md

 ### Gameplay overview

-In Vials, each player will be forced to drink a full vial.
+In Vials, each player will be forced to drink a vial once it is full.
 You'll want to keep your vials as close to pH 7 (neutral) as possible, or you won't last very long.
 The player who dies first loses!

 Each turn a random number on a normal distribution between 0 and 14 and the player puts it in one of the not-full files.
 Once a vile is full the player will take damage based on the difference between the sum of the contents of the vial and